addrummond/GoCrawl/Readme.md

 The program prints the HTML page to stdout and a request log to stderr.

+## Domain restriction

+Only pages on the original domain (or subdomains thereof) will be crawled.
+Links to other domains are not shown in the graph.

 ## Graph format

 The root node is shown in red.
 Nodes that are referenced via `<a>` elements are